MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Details on parameters estimation</b> </summary>mixed-effects negative-binomial generalized linear model fitted by MCMC</details>

 #### Additional information
-<details><summary> <b>Comment/issues</b> </summary>model constructed starting from an already developed model of the IHME, with the idea to improve some aspects and overcome the violation of the assumptions of independent errors in the IHME model</details>
+<details><summary> <b>Comment/issues</b> </summary>1) model constructed starting from an already developed model of the IHME, with the idea to improve some aspects and overcome the violation of the assumptions of independent errors in the IHME model;
+2) cannot project longer-term epidemiological dynamics beyond the initial wave of mitigated transmission</details>

 </br>